softwareengineering2019/fast-food-fast/README.md

 # fast-food-fast
 Fast-Food-Fast is a food delivery service application for a restaurant.

+Use the following credentials to access the system(In this case i defined my credentials using javascript)

-To access the user side refer to index.html page.
+To access the user side use (email="user@gmail.com" && password="user123").

-To access admin side refer to admin_login.html
+To access admin side use (email="admin@gmail.com" && password="admin123").